Logo

 Can you swing a higher monthly payment?
 If so, you may be able to refinance into a loan with a shorter term.
 Not only will you pay off your loan more quickly, but you could also save on overall interest.[2]

-6. You want to remove a cosigner.
+6. You want to remove a co-signer

-Maybe you needed a cosigner to qualify for your original loan, but you’ve established or improved your credit since then.
-If so, you can try to remove your cosigner by refinancing into a loan of your own.
+Maybe you needed a co-signer to qualify for your original loan, but you’ve established or improved your credit since then.
+If so, you can try to remove your co-signer by refinancing into a loan of your own.[1]

-7. You need the extra cash.
+7. You need extra cash

 Lenders typically require borrowers to have at least two years left on the loan in order to qualify for refinancing.
 Additionally, it can be tough to refinance a car that’s over 10 years old or with 140,000 (or more) miles on it.